Processing math: 0%

 plots —Plot on the screen.scalar.

-If equal to one a two panel plot appears on the scree.
+If equal to one, a two panel plot appears on the screen.
 The top panel contains real and fitted value.
 The bottom panel contains scaled residuals with a 99.9 per cent confidence band, else (default) no plot is shown.

 Remark: the plot which is produced is very simple.
 In order to control a series of options in this plot and in order to connect it dynamically to the other forward plots it is necessary to use function mdrplot.